Skip to main content

 Virginia

-Can be filed by one or more statutory beneficiary, including the decedent's surviving spouse, children, grandchildren, parents, siblings, other relatives who lived with the decedent, or anyone else entitled to inherit from the decedent's estate
+Can be filed by one or more statutory beneficiaries, including the decedent's surviving spouse, children, grandchildren, parents, siblings, other relatives who lived with the decedent, or anyone else entitled to inherit from the decedent's estate

-The court must approve any settlement, and if the parties cannot agree on a distribution of the proceeds the court may determine an equitable distribution
+The court must approve any settlement, and if the parties cannot agree on a distribution of the proceeds, the court may determine an equitable distribution.

 Virginia Code §8.01-50